 An Annual Symposium on Regenerative Rehabilitation

 The International Symposium on Regenerative Rehabilitation brings together researchers from Consortium institutions as well as regenerative medicine and rehabilitation researchers looking to bridge the divide, to learn and to interact in a setting that fosters cross-disciplinary discussions and collaborations.
-The 8th Annual International Symposium, which was co-hosted by the University of Pittsburgh and the University of Virginia, was held in Charlottesville, VA, on Oct.
+The 8th Annual International Symposium, which was hosted by the University of Virginia in partnership with the Uniformed Services University of the Health Sciences, was held in Charlottesville, VA, on Oct.
 24-26, 2019.
-Join the ICRR at the next symposium, the 9th Annual International Symposium, which will be held in Austin, TX, Dec.
-3-5, 2020.
+Join the ICRR at the 9th Annual International Symposium, which will be held in Austin, TX, Nov.
+4-6, 2021.

-ICRR researchers collaborate to present on Regenerative Rehabilitation at workshops and symposia throughout the year, both within the US as well as across the globe, and they work together to reach a diverse range of specialties.
+ICRR researchers collaborate to propose and present on the topic of Regenerative Rehabilitation at meeting workshops, sessions, and symposia throughout the year.
+They work together to reach a diverse range of disciplines, both within the US as well as across the globe.
+Find information about upcoming events and collaborations here.

 This thematic group within TERMIS, led by prominent researchers from around the world, strengthens the relationship between tissue engineering, regenerative medicine, and rehabilitation research, ultimately accelerating the translation of tissue engineering technologies to the clinic.
 Examples of collaborations from this thematic group include:

 TERMIS Pre-Conference Workshop: This workshop, a collaborative effort by Fabrisia Ambrosio, Thomas Rando, George Christ, Christopher Evans and Stephen Badylak, highlighted mechanobiological principles that guide the development of rehabilitation approaches.